 This picture shows the lengthwise split tube with a flattened piece of tube material glued over the triangular gap.

 Another view of the finished split showing the ends.

-This what the torpedo door end will look like.
+This is what the 45 degree torpedo door end will look like.
 Notice that the outside wedge is not as high as the inside wedge due to the 45 degree cut, this is what makes the bottom shape such a headbutt to workout, as it isn't just a semicircle.

 To join the tubes together, cut the end off the tube with a small hobby saw and cut 8 slits around the tube circumference, so it will fit over the next tube.
 Then cut off the closed end for the intermediate tubes.
 You also need to clean up the ends to get rid of any burrs.

 I split the tube longways with a small hobby saw and cut a wedge out on one side, not quite all the way through to the split, so that it stays together.